kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 This KEP makes the policy tolerate a bounded, benign per-node memory drift and re-baseline onto the current machine, while still failing on genuine hardware or configuration changes.
+The behavior is gated by the `MemoryManagerDriftTolerance` feature gate.
 The bound is auto-detected from the running kernel image size, and an operator option can disable or override it.

 ## Motivation